Where to base yourself

 Marina Ixtapa

-The far end of the strip, built around the yacht marina and the second golf course.
-A cluster of low-rise condos and villas, quieter and a little more residential than the hotel wall.
-Suits golfers and longer-stay or self-catering travelers who want space and a kitchen over nightlife.
+The far northwest end of the strip, built around the yacht basin and the second golf course.
+A cluster of low-rise condos, villas and a handful of waterfront restaurants, quieter and more residential than the hotel wall.
+Landmark: the marina lighthouse and the boat slips.

-What is not here
+What is simply not here